Upwardly Global’s Employer Action Guide: Ukraine Crisis

 HIRE.
-Build special hiring initiatives and be open to different hiring processes such as paid job shadowing, returnships, and apprenticeships that give new arrivals U.S. workforce experience and a chance to prove themselves.
+Build special hiring initiatives and be open to different hiring processes, such as paid job shadowing, returnships, and apprenticeships, that give new arrivals U.S. work experience and a chance to prove themselves.
 This could include special assistance for Ukrainian refugees/asylum seekers in the hiring process and HR training on what recruiters can expect.

 TRAINING.
-If your company offers a training that helps open up career pathways in a particular industry (i.e. Google and Google Python, or Salesforce Certifications), make that training available to job seekers through our skilling offerings, prioritizing access to Ukrainian immigrants first.
-Consider offering financial support to Ukrainians who need to invest in English language courses.
+If your company offers a training program that helps open up career pathways in a particular industry (i.e. Google and Google Python, or Salesforce Certifications), make that training available to job seekers through our skilling offerings, prioritizing access to Ukrainian immigrants.
+Consider offering financial support to displaced Ukrainians who need to invest in English language courses as well.

 MENTORSHIP/VOLUNTEERISM.
-Commit company employees to mentor Ukrainian refugees through this transition, and into gainful employment.
-Culturally attuned corporate volunteers are critical to job training and successful workforce and societal integration.
+Commit company employees to mentor Ukrainian refugees through this transition and into gainful employment.
+Culturally attuned corporate volunteers are critical to job training and successful workforce and societal inclusion.

 WRAP-AROUND SUPPORT FOR WOMEN.
 We expect many women and children coming with the second wave of men coming much later.
-Women will need specialized support in the form of childcare, housing, English language training, and re/up-skilling opportunities.
-Companies should consider offering this type of support and partnering with local non-profit organizations that are experts in providing these.
+Women will need specialized support in the form of childcare, housing, English language training, and re/upskilling opportunities.
+Companies should consider offering this type of support and partnering with local nonprofit organizations that are experts in providing these services.

-WIDESPREAD INTEGRATION & TOP LEVEL COMMITMENT.
+WIDESPREAD INCLUSION AND TOP-LEVEL COMMITMENT.
 Companies aren’t typically set up to ensure Diversity, Equity, and Inclusion (DEI) objectives and practices are owned and implemented widely across the whole organization.
-There could be a tendency to view DEI as the responsibility of HR, or a specialist team, rather than integrating these principles into wider business management.
+There could be a tendency to view DEI as the responsibility of HR or a specialist team rather than incorporating these principles into wider business management.
 It is vital for immigrants and refugees to have allies within companies at all levels.
-Leadership buy-in and tangible commitments — like those of Accenture’s leaders — must be balanced with implementation level buy-in to successfully move the bar on immigrant and refugee hiring.
+Leadership buy-in and tangible commitments — like those of Accenture’s leaders — must be balanced with implementation-level buy-in to successfully move the bar on immigrant and refugee hiring.

-To learn more about how business can aid resettlement and workforce integration or join this growing group, please contact Upwardly Global; Jennie Murray, VP of Programs, and Kim Cohen, Director of Employer Engagement.
+To learn more about how business can aid resettlement and workforce inclusion or join this growing group, please contact Upwardly Global Vice President of Programs Jennie Murray or Director of Employment Engagement Kim Cohen.

-We would like to acknowledge and thank the WES Mariam Assefa Fund for providing the initial funding for the launch of Upwardly Global’s DEI Employer Group Working launched in Dec 2020 and its continued support of our Employer Engagement work.
+We would like to acknowledge and thank the WES Mariam Assefa Fund for providing the initial funding for the launch of Upwardly Global’s DEI Employer Group Working, which was launched in December 2020, and its continued support of our Employer Engagement work.